Understanding the Risks and Downsides of Over-Automation

 System Vulnerabilities

 As technology becomes more ingrained in our lives, it becomes increasingly vulnerable to various threats.
 Hackers and cybercriminals constantly seek to exploit weaknesses in systems, potentially causing severe disruptions or exposing sensitive information.
 From financial transactions to critical infrastructure, the reliance on technology exposes us to the risk of system vulnerabilities.
-This calls for robust cybersecurity measures and systems that can withstand potential attacks, ensuring the protection of data and minimizing the impact of any breaches.
+This calls for hardened cybersecurity measures and systems that can withstand potential attacks, ensuring the protection of data and minimizing the impact of any breaches.

 Technological Malfunctions